Training Course

 1. Review written examination(s)

-3. Review VATSIM Global Controller Administration Policy (GCAP)
+3. Review the VATSIM Global Controller Administration Policy (GCAP)

 6. Interpreting METAR